ctocco/js_react_notes/tools/listOfTools.md

-# Front end master recommend
+# Front end master recommended

 Brian reviews software tools that are commonly used to code and build websites as well as additional educational resources for continued development.